BigPolarBear1/factorization/README.md

 Update: Did some thinking..
 I should get rid of the sieve interval.
 Keep the modulus.. but get rid of the sieve interval.
 Just focus on when those values are smallest.
 And perform trial factorization.
 Then for these multiples of the root.. we can presieve these "multiples" up to a certain range.. that then combined with just focusing on small values should work pretty well.
 I'll go for a run and implement it either tonight or tomorrow.

+Update: Removed the sieve interval.
+This is already much better.
+Sometimes it will find really small smooth candidates..
+I wonder if I can somehow sieve for these now.
+In addition, I can also use p-adic lifting.. because any squares are ignored during linear algebra.. so a combination of the two.. sieve for small smooth candidates and as modulus use large squares (so that the remaining factors are small)... then we can also use as big of a factor base as we want.
+I'll move on this in the coming days.. my work will see completion very soon now.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>